Luxurious Retro Modern Quilt Gem

 Incorporating gemstones into the quilt became a fun challenge and gave me an opportunity to piece a few gemstone blocks to give some texture and dimension to the quilt.
 I used the book Gemology, by Andrea Tsang Jackson for a couple of those gems, and the emoji-style diamond was a free tutorial from Quilt Cakes.

 This customer wanted some personally meaningful symbols represented in her quilt and this was a really unique way to do that.
-It adds texture, visual interest, and personal significance in a way that just printing it digitally on the fabric would not have.
+It adds texture, visual interest, and personal significance in a way that just printing it digitally on the fabric would not have accomplished.
 Nobody else in the world will have a quilt quite like it.

-luxurious finishing touches
+Staying Gold with luxurious finishing touches

 Because of the deep teal (not quite navy) metallic gold celestial print on the front, this special new quilt owner chose a complementary print for the back; it is a larger scale print, slightly lighter color, and made of cotton sateen for a luxe feel and light weight that will work well in both winter and summer.

 I usually use bamboo blend batting for a lightweight feel and gorgeous drape, and this was no exception.
+I quilted a grid of straight lines in shell-colored cotton thread on either side of the main seams, so that the main images in each block were uninterrupted.

 I always forget how truly large and unwieldy a queen-sized quilt is until I’m trying to get good photos of it.
 My kids tried to assist me in the process of taking an outdoor quilt photo, but to little avail.
 We had a good time wrestling with it in the breeze though.